 Two sessions in the pool reviewing rescue procedures.

-Two days of stress mitigation techniques & rescue simulation in Open Water.
+One day of stress mitigation techniques & rescue simulation in Open Water.